Lawmaker: Trump Officials Want Delay in Census Due to Virus

 The Trump administration wants to delay deadlines for the 2020 census because of the coronavirus outbreak, a move that if approved would push back timetables for releasing data used to draw congressional and legislative districts, the chair of the House oversight committee said Monday.

-U.S. Rep. Carolyn Maloney said administration officials were asking that all field operations be postponed until June 1 and that the deadline for wrapping up the nation's head count be pushed back until Oct.
+U.S. Rep. Carolyn Maloney said administration officials were requesting all field operations be postponed until June 1 and that the deadline for wrapping up the nation's head count be pushed back until Oct.
 31.

 Field operations for the 2020 census have been suspended since mid-March and were set to resume this week.
 The deadline for finishing the head count also had been pushed back from the end of July to mid-August because of the pandemic.